HeinzTempl/pre_ai_redaction_workflow_legal_professoinal_V2/README.md

 Some dependencies (such as urllib3) require an updated version of OpenSSL.
 If you encounter warnings or errors related to OpenSSL when running the script, follow these steps.

 🖥️ macOS (Homebrew)
-	1. Ensure Homebrew is installed (if not, install it first):
+	1. Ensure Homebrew is installed (if not, install it first for installation refere to this site: https://brew.sh):

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"